★ Take the 60-Second Quiz

 The Direct Answer

 Yes — laser hair removal can permanently eliminate ingrown hairs in treated areas.
 Because the treatment destroys the hair follicle itself, there is no hair to grow back and no ingrown hair to form.
 For people with chronic, severe ingrown hairs — particularly on the face, neck, or bikini area — laser is often the most cost-effective long-term solution when factored over years of product spending.
+(One common practical question: can you have a session if you currently have active bumps?
+Our walkthrough on lasering with active ingrown hairs covers when to proceed and when to wait.)

 The caveat is candidacy.
 Laser works by targeting melanin in the hair follicle and requires meaningful contrast between hair colour and skin tone.
 Results also require multiple sessions and are not instant.